Air Quailty Info

 Air quality is based on air pollutants, and the higher the concentration of a pollutant, the more harmful it is to humans.
 Air pollutants are complex mixture of solid particles, liquid droplets, as well as gases, which come from many sources, for example: household fuel burning, industrial chimneys, traffic exhausts, power generation, open burning of waste, agricultural practices, desert dust and many other sources.
 The pollutants mentioned in the WHO Global Air Quality Guidelines are PM2.5, PM10, O3, NO2, SO2, and CO, however, environmental authorities have different definitions of pollutants, e.g., China requires 6 pollutants for air quality, while the European Environment Agency requires 5 pollutants.

-In practice, the pollutants included in the AQI are not consistent, this is because:
+Note: In practice, pollutants in the AQI are not consistent and pollutants may not be available in some areas, this is because:

 In addition, the measurement units for pollutant concentration also vary.
 Refer to the table below for the name of the pollutants and the units they are available in.